Alberta Colorectal Cancer Screening Program

-ACRCSP is developing activities that will contribute to the prevention and early detection of colorectal cancer including:
+ACRCSP develops and implements activities that help contribute to the prevention and early detection of colorectal cancer.

-- Increasing access to colorectal cancer screening services throughout the province;
+- providing increased access to colorectal cancer screening services across the province

-- Supporting continual quality improvement in the delivery of colorectal cancer screening services based on feedback from Albertans and health care providers as well as research information.
+- supporting continual quality improvement in the delivery of colorectal cancer screening services based on feedback from Albertans, healthcare providers and research information

-All men/women aged 50 to 74.
-Others who may also be eligible for colorectal cancer screening include people with personal and/or family history of colorectal (colon/bowel) cancer, colorectal adenomatous polyps, and/or inflammatory bowel disease.
+Adults aged 50 to 74.
+If younger than 50 years must have a personal history or family history of colorectal cancer, colorectal polyps, and/or inflammatory bowel disease.